8750 W Bryn Mawr Ave Chicago, IL 60631 United States

 • Technical knowledge:

-q.
-Experience in reviewing and coordinating technical submittals for enclosure systems
+◦ Experience in reviewing and coordinating technical submittals for enclosure systems.

 • Business(interpersonal) skills:

-• Computer software skills: Microsoft toolset, Bluebeam, Revit, Navisworks, experience with photogrammetry a plus
+• Computer software skills: Microsoft toolset, Bluebeam, Revit, Navisworks

 • Mobility required for sitting, standing, walking uneven surfaces, climbing stairs and ladders.
 Manual/finger dexterity in both hands required to operate a keyboard and manipulate small objects.
 Ability to lift, hold and carry up to15 pounds occasionally.
 Ability to hear, see and touch.
 Concentration or mental effort required for reading, writing, calculation, analysis and visualization.
 Working conditions may range from an office environment with uniform temperatures, a clean room environment, a factory environment with variable temperatures, outside work subject to weather conditions.
 Air conditions may be normal, dirty, dusty, wet or humid or affected by fumes, smoke and chemicals.